kubernetes-sigs/vsphere-csi-driver/docs/book/features/block_volume.md

         Events:                <none>
     ```

-### Dynamically provision a block volume in Tanzu Kubernetes Grid Cluster<a id="dynamic_volume_provisioning_tanzu"></a>
+### Dynamically provision a block volume in Tanzu Kubernetes Grid Service<a id="dynamic_volume_provisioning_tanzu"></a>

-In a Tanzu Kubernetes Grid cluster, the `StorageClass` gets automatically created and is made available to it by the
+In a Tanzu Kubernetes Grid Service, the `StorageClass` gets automatically created and is made available to it by the
-underlying Project Pacific cluster.
+underlying Supervisor cluster.
 An example storage class looks like -

 ```yaml
 apiVersion: v1